Penstemons

 Penstemon cyananthus

 Wow, this native plant can thrive in some dry, and tough conditions.
-Wasatch Beardtongue has a Northwestern native range that includes Idaho, Utah, and the Dakotas.
+Wasatch beardtongue has a native range in the Northwestern United States, including Idaho, Utah, and the Dakotas.

 Build It, Grow It has a helpful overview video of Foxglove Beardtongue, which includes helpful landscaping inspiration: